SchedMD/slurm/CHANGELOG/slurm-25.05.md

 * Fix steps not being created when using certain combinations of -c and -n inferior to the jobs requested resources, when using stepmgr and nodes are configured with CPUs == Sockets*CoresPerSocket.
 * jobcomp/elasticsearch - Don't send the batch script by default.
 A new option - JobCompParams=send_script - has been added to explicitly permit sites to send it.
 * jobcomp/kafka - Don't send the batch script by default.
 A new option - JobCompParams=send_script - has been added to explicitly permit sites to send it.
-* scontrol: The `.nodes[].tres_weighted` field has been marked deprecated and is now ignored.
+* scontrol - The `.nodes[].tres_weighted` field has been marked deprecated and is now ignored.
-* slurmrestd: The `.nodes[].tres_weighted` field for following endpoints has been marked deprecated and is now ignored: GET /slurm/v0.0.40/nodes GET /slurm/v0.0.41/nodes GET /slurm/v0.0.42/nodes GET /slurm/v0.0.43/nodes
+* slurmrestd - The `.nodes[].tres_weighted` field for following endpoints has been marked deprecated and is now ignored: GET /slurm/v0.0.40/nodes GET /slurm/v0.0.41/nodes GET /slurm/v0.0.42/nodes GET /slurm/v0.0.43/nodes
 * Improve support for newer bash-completion packages.
 * switch/hpe_slingshot - Always try to renew the fabric manager token on a HTTP 401 or 403 error status regardless of the contents of the response body.
 * switch/hpe_slingshot - Fix slurmctld memory leak when cleaning up the switch/hpe_slingshot plugin.